 Expert Partnership Support

 As mentioned, one of the top reasons companies don’t replace old or choose new recruitment platforms is because of the simple inconvenience of implementation.
 One report found that only 10% of small businesses have fully implemented digital tools like artificial intelligence and automation and 66% of workers say the speed of their employers' digital transformation isn't meeting their expectations.
 It can be a lot of work to move all of the hirings and recruiting data one organization holds, and that’s why client support and dedicated account managers are so critical.

 Plus, an account manager can help your team succeed beyond implementation by explaining new features and walking you through updates.
 The best customer support focuses on success, which should mean your account representatives should take time to understand your company goals and challenges, then provide feedback and advice on how to meet and overcome.

-This can be a difficult element to assess when searching for a new modern recruitment platform.
+This can be a difficult element to assess when searching for a new modern recruitment software.
 Thankfully, there are a ton of great online reviewing resources that feature honest reviews from actual customers.
 Be sure to explore the company’s awards and newsroom pages to see what accolades they’ve received.

 Adaptable Product Suite

 Each recruitment technology provider takes a different approach to offer their best to clients.
 Some offer a talent management suite that can help with everything from sourcing to onboarding and performance management.
 Others take a more specialized approach with only one product focused on a very specific element of hiring (sourcing, video interviewing or SMS text recruiting, for example).Do you know what to expect from a modern #recruitment platform?
 Chances are you’re settling.
 Check it out: